AutodeskRoboticsLab/Mimic/README.md

 Download this release and copy the contents of it to one of the following directories, depending on your operating system.
-When you're done, open Maya, click on the Mimic shelf button, and click on the Mimic icon; that's it!
+When you're done, open Maya, click on the Mimic shelf tab, and click on the Mimic icon; that's it!

 ```
 macOS   ~/Library/Preferences/Autodesk/maya/modules